Jzhou271/Animator--MVC-architecture/README.md

 # Easy-Animator -- MVC architecture
 # Introduction
 This project follows the MVC architecture to complete the transformation from flat graphics to effective animations.
-It draws animations based on how the descriptions from text, independent of how the descriptions are generated.
+It draws animations based on how the descriptions from text, independent of how the descriptions are generated. <br>
-The main of EasyAnimator class read the input from Terminal to the controller, and output the corresponding files and views depending on the read parameters.
-The format of the input command such as:
+The main of EasyAnimator class read the input from Terminal to the controller, and output the corresponding files and views depending on the read parameters. <br>
+The format of the input command such as:<br>
  -in "name-of-animation-file" -view "type-of-view" -out "where-output-show-go" -speed "integer-ticks-per-second"